jmiddleton12/Normal-Equations/README.md

 A good way to intuitively understand the problem is to think of the linear regression of a line given a set of data points in 2D space.
 We know our solution vector x* will contain 2 parameters to describe a line, and the A matrix and b vector contain the information about our given points (The exact setup of this system is shown ahead).
 Assuming all the data points aren't the same and don't lie on the same line, it is of course not possible to find an equation of a line that goes through all the data points.
 So, the least squares solution we want to obtain will be the solution x* which describes the equation of the line which minimizes the distance between itself and all the data points.
 ![scatterplotpoints](https://user-images.githubusercontent.com/119821953/205553729-20b1a550-9eb4-46cb-80f5-312175b207d0.PNG)
+This figure shows a linear least squares solution to a linear regression problem involving 3 data points.
+The solution line does not pass through any individual point, but the distance between the line and all the points is as small as possible.

+Setting up linear least squares problems is done simply by writing a system of equations where each equation is written in terms of the x_i parameters for each data point depending on hwat type of data is being fit.
+In general, each equation in the system is of the form:
+$$f(t,x) = x_1 phi_1 + x_2 phi_2 + ... + x_i phi_i$$